 Friendship is a crucial element in protecting our mental health.
-We need to talk to our friends and we want to listen when our friends want to talk to us.
-Our friends can keep us grounded and can help us get things in perspective.
-It is worth putting effort into maintaining our friendships and making new friends.
-Friends form one of the foundations of our ability to cope with the problems that life throws at us.
+Our friends can keep us grounded, help us get things in perspective, and help us manage the problems that life throws at us.

 "The best thing my friend did for me was that they just accepted me as I was."

 "They kept coming to see me even though I didn't seem to want them and they made me laugh."

 If we’re experiencing a mental health problem, our instinct might be to hide away and avoid our friends.
 But friendships can play a key role in helping us live with or recover from a mental health problem and overcome the isolation that often comes with it.
 We can end up with the strongest relationships with the people who’ve supported us through hard times.